johnsirmon/clearcouncil/README.md

 ## 🎯 Use Cases

 ### For Citizens
+- **Chat with Your Data**: Ask questions like "How did my representative vote on housing issues?" using natural language
 - **Track Your Representative**: Monitor voting patterns with intelligent name search and deduplication
-- **Understand Decisions**: Get context for complex municipal issues with built-in glossary
+- **Understand Decisions**: Get context for complex municipal issues with built-in glossary and AI explanations
 - **Compare Candidates**: Side-by-side analysis during elections with visual comparisons
 - **Stay Informed**: Automated updates keep you current with district activities
 - **Access History**: Search years of voting records instantly with AI-powered search